thallada/thallada/README.md

 * [skyrim-cell-dump](https://github.com/thallada/skyrim-cell-dump): Library and binary for parsing Skyrim plugin files and extracting CELL data
 * [modmapper](https://github.com/thallada/modmapper): Downloads every Skyrim mod plugin from nexusmods.com and saves CELL edits of each to a database
 * [modmapper-web](https://github.com/thallada/modmapper-web): Displays cell edits from Skyrim mods as a heatmap on a map of Skyrim

-### Bazaar Realm

-A networked Skyrim mod that allows players to own shops and visit other player's shops to buy and sell items.
-It's a rather ambitious project so I haven't yet released anything playable.

-* [BazaarRealmAPI](https://github.com/thallada/BazaarRealmAPI): API server for the mod that stores all shop data
-* [BazaarRealmClient](https://github.com/thallada/BazaarRealmClient): DLL that handles requests and responses to the API
-* [BazaarRealmPlugin](https://github.com/thallada/BazaarRealmPlugin): [SKSE](https://skse.silverlock.org/) plugin for the mod that modifies data within the Skyrim game engine
-* [BazaarRealmMod](https://github.com/thallada/BazaarRealmMod): Papyrus scripts, ESP plugin, and all other resources for the Skyrim mod

 ### Advent of Code